How to Choose the Right Size and Weight Capacity for Your Hospital Bed

 Start With the Patient

 Whether you are buying a hospital bed for yourself or for someone you care for, the first step is to understand the needs of the patient.
-Only once you have a clear idea of what the patient needs can you make a decision you and they will be happy with over the long term.
+Once you have a clear idea what the patient needs, you can make a decision about hospital bed size and weight capacity they will be happy with over the long term.

 Here are some of the factors that you should think about before you start browsing beds.

 - Does the patient require a bed that is wider or longer than the standard size?

 - How heavy is the patient, and will the bed need to hold the weight of more than one person?

 - Does the patient have mobility, strength, or medical conditions that require a bed with appropriate adjustments?

 - Does the patient have trouble getting in and out of bed unaided?

 If it’s not clear to you what these questions mean, don’t worry.
 We’ll go into greater depth as we explain.

 What Are the Best Hospital Bed Dimensions and Weight Capacities for Your Patient?